carbon-language/carbon-lang/llvm/docs/GetElementPtr.rst

   ...
   munge(Array);

-In this "C" example, the front end compiler (llvm-gcc) will generate three GEP instructions for the three indices through "P" in the assignment statement.
+In this "C" example, the front end compiler (Clang) will generate three GEP instructions for the three indices through "P" in the assignment statement.
 The function argument ``P`` will be the first operand of each of these GEP instructions.
 The second operand indexes through that pointer.
 The third